stolsma/node-fork/README.md

 # Building node-fork

-To build node-fork and run the tests after checking it out:
+To build node-fork and run the tests after checking it out from git:

     make test